built-on-openfin/workspace-starter/how-to/register-with-browser/README.md

 ![Initial browser window maximized](./assets/Launch-Browser-Window-Maximized.gif)

 5. In `client/src/launchbar.ts` the `createCustomToolbarWindow` function is invoked on click of the "Launch Browser With Custom Toolbar" button.
-The open developer tools reflect the payload defined on the custom button action option in the `createCustomToolbarWindow`, and logged in the registered by the custom action id: `'custom-save-page-clicked` in `WorkspaceInitPlatformConfig` options of `client/src/platform.ts`.
+The open developer tools reflect the payload defined on the custom button action option in the `createCustomToolbarWindow`, and logged in the registered by the custom action id: `'custom-save-page` in `WorkspaceInitPlatformConfig` options of `client/src/platform.ts`.

 ![Initial browser with custom toolbar](./assets/Custom-Toolbar.gif)